 Dedicated budget, C-Level support & Team

 The project needs a clear approved budget with a clear sponsor, owner and Single Point of Contact for the project/programme.
 The budget needs to be approved by the CEO and CFO.
 At C-Level you will expect the project to be instigated by the CEO sending a powerful message, with support from the Chief Information Officer & Chief Technology Officer.
-There needs to be scheduled gatherings/check points, that include the CEO and C-Level, so that is not just managers and directors conveying the importance (and urgency) of the programme.
+Include the CEO and C-Level in scheduled gatherings/checkpoints to stress the importance and urgency of the program, not just managers and directors.
 Often a Chief Transformation Officer or Head of Transformation Office will head up the core team (whether you need both depends on the size of the company/programme).
 It is also common for a Chief Digital Officer to lead such a project.

 A Digital Transformation programme needs a dedicated/core team, with people who cover the business needs (Product Owner type role), technologists (who understand technical needs / specificities), PMO (programme/project leads).
 You will need Business Analysts, as well as Research, User Experience, User Interface (Creative) and Quality Assurance experts/teams.
-You may also need several of these experts per team for larger programmes of work split across several teams.
+Several experts per team may also be necessary for larger programs split across multiple teams.

 Clear communication throughout the company

 Ensuring that you have the backing for the transformation programme at all levels of the company will provide a smoother transition.
-It is therefore important to inform and explain the process and targeted outcomes so that every employee understands why it is important to back the programme.
+It's crucial to explain the process and goals of the program to ensure every employee understands its importance and increase employees' motivation to back it.
 The expectation is that Digital Transformation will improve Customer Experience, and often requires a cultural change and the full support of the people.
 They are at the centre of the shift required for change.

 The CEO/Leadership Team should back and instigate successful Digital Transformation programmes.
 Consistently monitoring and tracking both progress and meaningful outcomes / KPIs along the way.
 As digital is a key part of the project, a common approach is to target an MVP (Minimum Viable Product).
 The size of a programme may lead to sets of MVPs or staged approach that provide usable and testable outcomes.
 You can define the MVP by assessing feasibility, the effort required to achieve functionality, with the importance of the outcome and the time required to deliver.
-The PMO will support and, for example, actual Agile with set sprints can help work towards a meaningful MVP.
-Such an approach can help provide both MVPs and incremental improvements that are both more meaningful and demonstrable.
+The PMO can provide support, and implementing Agile with set sprints is one example of how to work towards a meaningful MVP.
+This an approach can help provide both MVPs and incremental improvements that are both more meaningful and demonstrable.